-We aim to be the epitome of purposeful, responsible and empowering volunteer programmes.
+We aim to be the epitome of purposeful, responsible and empowering volunteer and experiential learning programmes.
 Central to this is the depth of our association with local communities, government departments and organisations within Fiji, which is unique and unrivalled.

-We are respected by leading international universities and hold many partnerships to support the formal delivery of global mobility.
+We work alongside many by leading international universities and hold many partnerships to support the formal delivery of global mobility.
 Through our structured projects, we guide hundreds of students annually who develop leadership, transferable skills and expand their cultural understanding, whilst contributing to the aims and initiatives of our Fijian partners.Connect With Our Charities Impact

 Hear what the British High Commissioner, Government Secretaries and NGO Directors have to say about our projects in Fiji.